ArmenHagopian/ProjetChatPython2BA/README.md

 Warning : You must give a password as third argument to access to the connected clients list, in this case the password is ECAM, you can easily change it in the file.
 To start a peer-to-peer chat, you can run adder.py in the Terminal like this : python3 adder.py peer 249.141.3.5 7000.
 The second argument is "peer" and the last two elements are the IP address and the port you want to use.

-#Communication Protocol
+#Communication Protocols

+UDP (User Datagram Protocol) protocol for the peer-to-peer communication and TCP (Transmission Control Protocol) protocol for the client/server one.

 #Tests
-All the programs have been tested on OSX.
+All the programs have been tested on OSX Lion and El Capitan with python 3.